alianoroozi/PRISM-Leak/README.md

 Options:
 ========
-...`-min`  Compute the expected leakage using min-entropy
+⋅⋅⋅ `-min`  Compute the expected leakage using min-entropy

  ...`-shannon`  Compute the expected leakage using Shannon entropy.
 The default is Shannon entropy

-...`-leakbounds`  Compute maximum and minimum leakages, which are upper and lower leakage bounds for an attacker with a given prior knowledge about the secret input
+ ... `-leakbounds`  Compute maximum and minimum leakages, which are upper and lower leakage bounds for an attacker with a given prior knowledge about the secret input

 ...`-bounded <n>`  Compute bounded time leakage, which is the amount of expected leakage at a given time (step)